Before we begin…

 Removing your doll’s original eyes requires heating the head to soften the vinyl.
 This will make the doll’s head very squishy and the vinyl skin stretchy, which is essential for eye removal and insertion.

 Prepare your doll’s head for heating by removing the doll’s head from the body.
-Simply untie the string at the neck.
+If your doll has neck string, simply untie the string at the neck.
 You can use tweezers or pliers to loosen the knot.
 Then the head will pop right off.

 Next, line a small bowl with a washcloth or small towel, and place the head upside-down in the bowl.

 Tip: Before your proceed, check for holes on the head.
 If the doll’s ears are pierced, make sure she has earrings in to plug the holes.
-If she has a random hole on the top of her head (some dolls do) or if she has rooted hair rather than a wig (this will mean she has many holes all over the head), you will need to line the inside of her head with a durable thin plastic bag.
+If she has a random hole on the top of her head (some dolls do) or if she has rooted hair rather than a wig (this will mean she has many holes all over the head), you will need to line the inside of her head with a durable thin plastic bag, or place the head into a plastic bag and then rest it in a basin of water to heat it.

 Next, bring some water to a boil.
 We like to use an electric hot pot so it is easy to pour.
 The water should reach about 210° F. As soon as it reaches the boiling point, turn the heat off, let it sit for just a few seconds, and then pour the water right into the doll’s head.
 Fill it to the top.
 Be careful, the water is very hot!